 #3 Just Set Up A Blog & Money Will Start Flowing

-This is not true, You need traffic on your blog to make money.
+This is not true, you need traffic on your blog to make money.
 Most bloggers make money using Google Adsense or through affiliate marketing, to make such passive income or recursive income you need traffic on your blog.

-Having just few blog post won’t bring traffic to your blog.
+Having just a few blog post won’t bring traffic to your blog.
 You need to continuously add new content to your blog to attract more traffic.
 Even if you have lots of posts and traffic on your blog and if you stop working on your blog, eventually the traffic will start decreasing.

 Blogging is like any real business, once you stop working on your blog, the amount of money you earn from your blog start decreasing.